chrisalexander55/ecmascript-sass-webpack-starter/README.md

  |- robots.txt
 ```

-## Testing
+## Testing (WIP)

-Tests have a single entry point via `src/test/index.spec.js` and are authored using Mocha and Chai with Istanbul test coverage reporting.
+Tests have a single entry point via `src/test/index.spec.js` and are authored using Mocha and Chai with Istanbul coverage reporting.
 Edit as needed.

 ```bash
 $ npm test